spicychillisus/project-buscess-singapore/README.md

-# chatgpt project
-this project is among the first of a few chatgpt projects i will do if i finish this then its great ig
+# PROJECT BUSCESS SINGAPORE
+This project is about creating a hub for transport enthusiasts in Singapore to post their bus and train photos here.

+# TABLE OF CONTENTS